jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

           {'one': 'boom'}
       )

-the terminal shows an :doc:`/exceptions/AssertionError` since the two values are different
+the terminal shows an :ref:`AssertionError` since the two values are different

 .. code-block:: python